 Qualifications to become a candidate for the Doctor of Ministry degree are completion of 42 quarter hours of coursework with completed projects, completion of the thesis proposal workshop, and an approved thesis project proposal.
+Students who started the program summer 2011 or after are also required to complete the mid-career assessment process.
 When those pieces are complete, a letter will be sent to the student informing him or her of candidacy status.